vasansr/query-params-mongo/README.md

 `age__gt=30&age__lt=40&.1__num_years__gt=3&.1__num_years__lt=5`, which will result in `(age > 30 && age < 40) || (num_years > 3 && num_years < 5)`

+### Controlling list of fields
+The list of fields to be returned cannot be specified.
+The parameter __fields is reserved for this purpose, and future versions may use this as required.

+### Field names with double-underscore
+Since the double-underscore is a special sequence used for separating the field name and the operator, we won't be able to handle field names that really have __ in them.
+Future versions may do some escaping to be able to handle this.